DanPearce/CI_PP1_KathyCakes/README.md

 </details>

 16. As an owner, I want customers to be able to navigate back to the home page if they access a link that does not exist on the site.
-- If you access a misspelt page or a page that doesn't exist on the site, you are brought to the 404 error page, this page features a link that navigates the user back to the home page.
+- If you access a misspelt page or a page that doesn't exist on the site, you are brought to the 404-error page, this page features a link that navigates the user back to the home page.
 <details><summary>User Story 16</summary>
 <img src="docs/user-story-testing/user-testing-16.png">
 </details>